Skip to main content

 • Does this medication require prior authorization?

 • Even if a medication is listed as “covered,” prior authorization may still be required.
-Coverage also depends on meeting the insurance company’s criteria for your specific condition.
+Coverage also depends on meeting your insurance’s criteria for your specific condition.

-• During your call with your insurance, some information you might want to share is your account and member information and the specific medication name you’re calling about.
+• During your call with your insurance, you should share your account information, member information, and the specific medication name.

 • Ask your insurance questions, such as: